yashpy/EXTENSIA/README.md

 # EXTENSIA
-Chrome extension help build useful content from recently visited words right into the new tab, everyday!.
+Chrome extension help build useful content from recently visited words right into the new tab, everyday.